 Senior Adults and their caregivers have unique problems and needs.
 Physical decline, loss of independence, safety concerns, and multiple losses are just a few that require special attention.

 This program provides intensive outpatient treatment Monday through Friday in the least restrictive environment possible.
-Patients are able to return to their homes each evening.
+Patients are able to return to their homes each afternoon after participating during their scheduled time at Senior Connections.

 Who Could Benefit...